armandomartineze/CloudNativeDevOpsFastTrackV2/README.md

 # OCI Cloud Native & DevOps FastTrack
-En este repositorio encontrará todo el material para el desarrollo de los Labs de este Fast Track!
+In this repository you will find all the material for the development of the Fast Track Labs!

-Laboratorios del Fast Track:
+Labs for the Fast Track:

 - [Lab. #1 - Resource Provisioning](/Lab.%20%231%20-%20Resource%20Provisioning)
 - [Lab. #2 - Developing Cloud Native Applications - Parte 1](Lab.%20%232%20-%20Developing%20Cloud%20Native%20Applications%20-%20Parte%201)